anvilproject/anvil-portal/content/learn/data-analysts/running-a-workflow.md

 #### Cloud computing environment

-- Runtime and persistent disk
+- Runtime and persistent disk.
-- Workspace DATA and buckets
+- Workspace DATA and buckets.
-- AnVIL package for interaction with workspace components
+- AnVIL package for interaction with workspace components.

 #### FAQ answers

 - We upload workflows through GitHub / Dockstore, but also the Broad Methods Repository ([YouTube](https://www.youtube.com/watch?v=VtKlYqWBW6A)); see also the [WDL Puzzles](https://app.terra.bio/#workspaces/help-gatk/WDL-puzzles) workspace.
 - Default name and namespace -- the runtime starts in a particular workspace, and the runtime knows the default namespace and name.
-So by default I had
+So by default, I had
 ```shell
 > avworkspace()
 [1] "deeppilots-bioconductor-may3/Bioconductor-Workshop-PopUp-mtmorgan"